tobytorn/mwi-loadout-manager/README.md

 # MWI Loadout Manager

-This userscript lets you import loadouts from the Combat Simulator export files and highlights equipments, abilities and consumables that are different from your selected loadout.
+This userscript allows you to import loadouts from Combat Simulator export files.
+It highlights any differences in equipment, abilities, and consumables compared to your selected loadout.

 ## Screenshots